adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-server.md

   <replacement-value>$1</replacement-value>
 </replace-metadata-value>
 <!-- Now we have the requestUser and requestPassword let's look up the user in the database
-     Assume that db_user + db_password is populated by JdbcDataQueryService.
+     Assume that db_user + db_password is populated by JdbcDataQueryService as metadata.
 -->
 <verify-identity-service>
   <unique-id>VerifyUsernamePassword</unique-id>